aarondei/timely/README.md

 # Timely

-A backend system for **class schedule management** built with Spring Boot and MySQL.
+A purely backend system for **class schedule management** built with Spring Boot and MySQL.
+API endpoints were tested through Postman.

 **Features:**
 - Managed database operations using **MVC architecture**.